 Goal 1: Regulating and reforming general qualifications

-Objective 4: Regulate for the validity of vocational and other qualifications throughout their lifecycle
+Objective 4: Regulate for the validity of vocational and technical qualifications

-Goal 3: Develop our people, resources and systems
+Goal 4: Develop and manage our people, resources and systems

 Objective 6: Build our capability and manage our resources efficiently and effectively